wetryingtodorock/getblock-docs/en/rpc-service/matic/json-rpc/matic_net_peerCount.md

 ---
-title: matic:net_peerCount \[POST\]
+title: net_peerCount - Polygon
-description: Returns number of peers currently connected to the client.
+description: Example code for the net_peerCount json-rpc method. Сomplete guide on how to use net_peerCount json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters